Selecting normal embryos can increase the pregnancy chances after transfer.

 In the general population, 25% of all clinical pregnancies end in miscarriage and almost half are chromosomally abnormal.

-Therefore, especially in high-risk groups, the PGS reduces the risk of misscarriage.
+Therefore, especially in high-risk groups, the PGT-A reduces the risk of misscarriage.

-The PGS increases the possibility of having a healthy baby, as it allows chromosomally normal embryos to be identified.
+The PGT-A increases the possibility of having a healthy baby, as it allows chromosomally normal embryos to be identified.

-The mean theoretical time to achieve a LB (weeks) decreases from 14.9 to 7.7 weeks with PGS (1)
+The main theoretical time to achieve a LB (weeks) decreases from 14.9 to 7.7 weeks with PGT-A (1)

-PGS helps to avoid repeating cycles of assisted reproduction and can help to reduce the number of multiple pregnancies performing by supporting single embryo transfer
+PGT-A helps to avoid repeating cycles of assisted reproduction and can help to reduce the number of multiple pregnancies performing single embryo transfer.

-We use the most advanced technology, NGS (Next-Generation Sequencing) to perform the PGS test:
+We use the most advanced technology, NGS (Next-Generation Sequencing) to perform the PGT-A test:

 Our technology and experience allows to analyse 24 chromosomes, in a 12-hour procedure which provides results in more than 99% of cases.